Aphilodon indespectus: Description

 Adults of this species range from 10 mm to 20 mm in length.
 The male specimens have 39 pairs of legs, whereas the females have 41 leg pairs.
 The dorsal plate on the head (cephalic plate) lacks a transverse suture.
 The cephalic plate is longer than wide, with a length/width ratio of about 1.1.
 The antennae are about twice as long as the cephalic plate.
 The short sclerite in front of the forcipular tergite (forcipular pretergite) is exposed rather than covered by the cephalic plate.
 The coxosternite of the second maxillae is not shorter in the middle than on the lateral margins.
 The second article of the second maxillae is longer than the third article.

 Each forcipule features only three articles, with the ultimate article about 0.7 times as long as the first article.
 Each forcipule features four vestigial denticles (three small denticles on the first two articles and a very short denticle on the ultimate article).
 The sternites of the leg-bearing segments lack fields of pores, and all pleurites are small and well separated.
 A short sclerite is visible in front of the lateral margins of the main sternite of the ultimate leg-bearing segment, and this presternite is apparently divided in the middle.
 The main sternite of the ultimate leg-bearing segment is wider than long, with a length/width ratio of about 0.5.
 The basal element of each of the ultimate legs features 10 to 15 scattered pores in adults.
 Each of the ultimate legs in both sexes features only six rather than seven articles, with a single tarsal article rather than two, and ends in a spine rather than a claw.
 These legs are about 1.8 times as long as the penultimate legs.

 Like other species in the subfamily Aphilodontinae, this species features forcipules with only three articles and sternites without ventral pores, and like other species in the genus Aphilodon, this species features a terminal spine on each of the ultimate legs.
 This species especially resembles A. micronyx, another species in the same genus, insofar as the forcipule in each species features four vestigial denticles and a first article that is longer than the ultimate article.
-Both of these two species can be found in the state of São Paulo in Brazil.
+Both of these species can be found in the state of São Paulo in Brazil.

 These two species are notably different, however, in other respects.
 For example, A. micronyx is much larger (ranging from 30 mm to 70 mm in length) and features many more legs (from 57 to 61 pairs) and many more pores on each of the ultimate legs (27 to 34) than A. indespectus.
 Furthermore, the coxosternite of the second maxillae is distinctly shorter in the middle than on the lateral margins in A. micronyx but not in A. indespectus.